nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 1.2.
 Layering Model and Deployment Constraints

 The circuit padding framework is meant to provide one layer in a layered system of interchangeable components.

-Because it operates at the Tor circuit layer, it deals only with the inter-cell timings and quantity of cells sent on a circuit.
-It addresses these only by inserting cells on a circuit;
-it cannot delay cells.
-This also means that it does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.
+The circuit padding framework operates at the Tor circuit layer.
+It only deals with the inter-cell timings and quantity of cells sent on a circuit.
+It can insert cells on a circuit in arbitrary patterns, and in response to arbitary conditions, but it cannot delay cells.
+It also does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.